Kayla312/HW-Wireframe/README.md

  ![example build](readMePhotos/download.png)

 This was a first experience with HTML and CSS.
- - There were no libraries used, and really encourgaed thinking like a designer.
+ - There were no libraries used, and really encouraged thinking like a designer.
  - Which element would be contained inside each element and spacing

  ### Finished Build